kushal-dudipala/sysmon/README.md

 ---

-## Contributing

-This program was written in like 2 days by a tired undergrad. if you look for long enough, youll find bugs; please let me know!

 ## Future Expansions

 Finding a way to add temp trackers on mac is really tricky without betraying the ideals behind sysmon.
 To be done next time!